Home Rule City

 - Piped Water, Piped Sewer, Refuse (Borough contract), Electric, Harbor/Port, Marine Industrial Center, Police, Volunteer Fire/EMS, Ambulance, Animal Control, Jail (State contract),911 Dispatch (Borough contract), Building Safety, Library, Teen Center, Municipal Building, Parking, Community Development, Parks & Recreation, Roads, Cemetery, DMV (State Contract)

 - Seward is connected to the Alaska Highway system by the Seward Highway.
 Bus and commercial trucking services to and from Anchorage are available daily.
-Air services and charters are available at the state-owned airport.
-Two paved runways are utilized; one is 4,240' long by 100' wide, and the other is 2,279' long by 75' wide.
-The port serves cruise ships, cargo barges, and ocean freighters from Seattle and overseas.
-The small boat harbor has moorage for 650 boats and 2 boat launch ramps.
-It is a major transit site for the Alaska Railroad.
-Seasonal passenger transportation is available by rail.
+While air services and charters are available at the state-owned airport, regularly scheduled commercial air service out of Seward is not available.
+Two paved runways are utilized.
+Seasonal passenger transportation is available by rail, as Seward is a major transit site for the Alaska Railroad.
+The port, located at the north end of the 900 foot deep Resurrection Bay, serves cruise ships, cargo barges, and ocean freighters from Seattle and overseas.
+The small boat harbor has moorage for 650 boats and 2 boat launch ramps as well as a 250 ton boat lift and a 5,000 ton lift for ships and barges.

 - State Ferry